nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ![Security server with remote database](img/ig-ss_external_db.svg)

 ## 9.4 High Availability Setup
 In production systems it's rarely acceptable to have a single point of failure.
 Security server supports provider side high availability setup via so called internal load balancing mechanism.
-The setup works so that the same member / member class / member code / subsystem / service code is configured on multiple security servers and X-Road will then route the request to the server that responds the fastest.
+The setup works so that the same member / member class / member code / subsystem / service code is configured on multiple Security Servers and X-Road will then route the request to the server that responds the fastest.
 Note that this deployment option does not provide performance benefits, just redundancy.

 ![Security server high availability](img/ss_high_availability.svg)